Which place is cheaper, Nagasaki or Nara?

 Nagasaki is bigger, and its population is about 12% larger than the population of Nara.
 When comparing the population of Nara vs. Nagasaki, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Nagasaki and Nara during the summer are popular places to visit.

 In the summer, Nara is around the same temperature as Nagasaki.
-Typically, the summer temperatures in Nara in July are around 27°C (80°F), and Nagasaki is about 27°C (81°F).
+Typically, the summer temperatures in Nara in July average around 27°C (80°F), and Nagasaki averages at about 27°C (81°F).

 In the summer, Nara often gets around the same amount of sunshine as Nagasaki.
 Nara gets 183 hours of sunny skies this time of year, while Nagasaki receives 197 hours of full sun.